jsfuentes/Code-Cheatsheet/JS/React/redux/redux_toolkit.md

 yarn add react-redux @reduxjs/toolkit
 ```

 includes the Redux core, as well as other key packages like(Redux Thunk and Reselect) and helper functions

-## Helper Functions
+## Configure Store

 - A [`configureStore()` function](https://redux-toolkit.js.org/api/configureStore) with simplified configuration options.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes `redux-thunk` by default, and enables use of the Redux DevTools Extension.